Nadine044/Wide-Whip/README.md

 ## Who made what:

 - Jorge Gemas: three mainly mechanics (jump, dash and bouncing on walls), Collisions, Save and Load and the system to change (load/unload) levels.
 Audio of the game.
+Actual parallax effect.

 - Nadine Gutiérrez: All related with the art of the game, textures, animations, and the desing of the levels and make sure the game is fun.
-Camera movement implementations, parallax effect.
+Camera movement implementations, old parallax effect.

 ## MIT License